 3: Purify the air

 Steady, unstrained breathing helps you sleep restfully.
-That’s why people who snore often toss and turn at night resulting in a poorer quality of sleep.
+That’s why people who snore often toss and turn at night, resulting in poorer sleep quality.
 An air purifier or dehumidifier in your bedroom could help you sleep better by cleaning the air, balancing the moisture level, and helping you breathe easier while you sleep.

 4: Introduce ambient noise